-Week 5 Term 4 (Thursday - Session 1): Speeches are given to all Year 2-5 classes.
+Week 5 Term 4 (Day 3 - Session 1): Speeches are given to all Year 2-5 classes.
 In the event of a candidate's absence, a class teacher may speak on his/her behalf.
 Voting is held at the conclusion of the speeches and prior to the end of the school day.
 Each student in Year 2-5 will vote for all candidates in preferential order (numbering 1-16).
 Staff are able to vote at this time (optional).
-All voting forms and class tally sheets are to be sent directly to the Stage 3 assistant principal when completed.
-Speeches are to be given to the Stage 3 assistant principal after the presentation and may not be taken home.
+All voting forms and class tally sheets are to be sent directly to the Stage 3 Assistant Principal when completed.
+Speeches are to be given to the Stage 3 Assistant Principal after the presentation and may not be taken home.
 All candidates remove posters after the election at the end of the day.

-Week 5 Term 4 (Thursday - Session 2): The returning officers (designated members of staff) count the votes using the preferential voting method.
+Week 5 Term 4 (Day 3 - Session 2): The returning officers (designated members of staff) count the votes using the preferential voting method.
 The 10 candidates with the highest number of votes using this method form the incoming Minister group.
 The Principal will have the casting vote if needed.
 The Prime Minister and Deputy Prime Minister are the two students who receive the highest votes.
 If a student does not want to be the Prime Minister or Deputy Prime Minister the position will be given to the student with the next highest number of votes.

-Staff members responsible for other leadership roles are notified by the Stage 3 assistant principal so these students can be removed from leadership expression of interest lists.
+Staff members responsible for other leadership roles are notified by the Stage 3 Assistant Principal so these students can be removed from leadership expression of interest lists.

-Week 5 Term 4 (Thursday - Session 3): The results will be announced to all candidates by the Stage 3 assistant principal.
+Week 5 Term 4 (Day 3 - Session 3): The results will be announced to all candidates by the Stage 3 Assistant Principal and Principal.

-The successful ministers meet with the principal or delegate to nominate which Ministerial Portfolio they would like.
-The panel then assigns the Portfolios.
+The successful ministers meet with the Principal or delegate to allocate Ministerial Portfolios.
+The panel assigns the Portfolios informed by the students' self-nomination forms.
 The following Minister portfolios are then allocated to the remaining Ministers: